What is the Difference between an Inheritance Loan and an Inheritance Advance?

 advance is better than inheritance loan

 You will also not be personally liable if there are insufficient funds in the estate and the money does not cover the payment to the probate funding provider.
-With an inheritance loan, your inheritance is considered collateral and you may be personally liable if the estate does not have enough money to repay your lender.
+With an inheritance loan, your inheritance is considered collateral, and you may be personally liable if the estate does not have enough money to repay your lender.
 However, with a cash advance, you are not required to provide collateral, pay interest or make monthly payments.

 Apply to Get Inheritance Money Now